FTLam11/FTLam11.github.io/_posts/2019-08-15-security_got_me_down.md

 would fail since the secret used to sign the JWT is not known.
 OK.

-Next time, I'll plan on tackling JWT encryption, the role of refresh tokens, and compare/contrast JWTs and sessions.
+Next time, I'll plan on tackling JWT encryption, the role of refresh tokens, and compare/contrast JWTs and sessions and potential security risks involved.